 - Physical sensations: Increased physiological arousal, including headaches, nausea, diarrhoea, excessive sweating, shortness of breath, rapid heartbeat, dizziness, and even fainting.
 Individuals become acutely aware of these physiological changes in their bodies.

 - Behaviour: Avoidance of tests, challenging or difficult tasks, and restlessness during preparation and evaluation periods.

 How common is test anxiety?

-What causes test anxiety?
+What are the causes of test anxiety?

-Strategies to reduce test anxiety
+Effective strategies to reduce test anxiety

 Answers To Question #2

 Reflecting on my own experiences as a high school student approaching my junior year, I realise the importance of understanding and addressing test anxiety early on.
 I’ve conducted extensive research and gained personal insights that I believe can help others facing similar challenges.
 Here are some tips I would like to share:

 - Put things into perspective: Remember that tests and essays are only part of the academic journey.
 A less than desired performance is not the end of the world, nor does it define your worth as an individual or undermine your work ethic.